Is it possible to get legally married in France as a foreigner?

 A Civil wedding, or mariage civil, is the only legally recognised form of marriage in France.
 The ceremony must take place at the town hall (mairie) and be officiated by the mayor or a representative.
 Both parties, along with their witnesses, sign the marriage register, making the union official.
 Here are the steps involved

-Submit application to the local mairie
+Submit your application to the local mairie

 The first step in the civil marriage process is contacting the local town hall (mairie) where you intend to marry.
 They will provide you with a list of documents and requirements for marriage in that municipality.
-Once you have all the requirements, submit your marriage file (dossier) containing all the requested documents.
-The town hall official will often interview you and your spouse to ensure the file is complete and verify consent.

 Pro tip: Submit your dossier to the mairie at least 30 days before the ceremony, as this will allow the officials enough time to process documents.